aeoliux/fakedos/doc/kernel.md

 #### How kernel executes program?
 1. Opens program's file as read-only.
 2. Gets its size.
 3. Allocates memory block (each block is built from paragraphs, 1 paragraph = 16 bytes).
-Blocks size is set to hold whole executable + 4KB stack (in the future stack size will be configurable in `CONFIG.SYS`).
+Blocks size is set to hold PSP (256B) + whole executable + 4KB stack (in the future stack size will be configurable in `CONFIG.SYS`).
 4. Reads whole executable (limit is 64KB - 256B) into newly allocated memory block.
 5. Pushes whole CPU state (registers and flags) onto the stack.
 6. Sets segment registers.
 7. Sets new stack and stores in it an address of the old stack.
 This causes stacks to be connected like a chain.
+8. Sets program's initial stack address in the PSP.
-8. Performs a far call by using `retf` (it pushes return's and program's addresses onto new stack).
+9. Performs a far call by using `retf` (it pushes program's addresses onto new stack).
-9. **Program is being executed**
+10. **Program is being executed**
-10. Once program exits, code control is returned to the kernel.
+11. Once program exits, code control is returned to the kernel.
-11. Restores old stack (its address is saved in the new stack).
+12. Restores old stack (its address is saved in the new stack).
-12. Restores previous CPU state (registers and flags).
+13. Restores previous CPU state (registers and flags).
-13. Deallocates memory used by that program (TODO!).
+14. Deallocates memory used by that program (TODO!).
-13. Gives code control back to interrupt caller.
+15. Gives code control back to interrupt caller.
 #### How exiting works?
 1. Making interrupt causes flags, return address to be pushed onto the stack.
-2. `exit` interrupt pops all of those values from the stack, so on the stack now there are only program executor's return address and address of previous stack.
-3. Now `exit` interrupt just calls `retf` and code is returned to program executor at point no. 10.
+2. To determine which program has called `exit`, it pops return address from the stack.
+Return address is segment+offset, so kernel knows which program performed `exit` operation.
+Obtained segment points to program's PSP.
+3. Now program's initial stack is restored based on the information from PSP (that's how stack safety works).
+4. Kernel sets return address to program executor at point no. 11 and `retf` is executed.
+Code control is returned to program executor.